benwiggy/PDFsuite/Automator_Scripts/ReadMe.md

 5. Set the shell drop-down list to **/usr/bin/python** and "Pass input" to **as arguments**.
 6. Paste in the script you want to use (replacing the existing text).

+Alternatively, you can use them in the Terminal with PDF files as arguments.

 ### Add Blank Page (addpage.py)
 This script adds a blank page to the front of a PDF file.
 Currently, the page size is set in the script.
 Default is A4.